DATA-BACKED GUIDE · UPDATED JULY 2026

 Why is one fencing quote so much higher than another?

-Usually because they have priced different things.
-One may include concrete posts, gravel boards and old fence removal, while another assumes timber posts and no clearance.
-Ask each to itemise so you compare like with like against the real prices below.
+Usually because the two fencers have priced different things rather than because one is overcharging.
+One quote may include concrete posts, gravel boards and old fence removal, while another assumes timber posts and no clearance at all.
+Ask each to itemise their price so you're comparing like with like against the real prices on this page.

 Does fence height change the cost much?

-Yes.
-Taller panels use more timber and often need stronger, deeper-set posts to stay upright.
-Going above two metres may also need planning permission, which adds time and cost.
-Most garden boundaries stick to standard heights for that reason.
+Yes, and by more than most people expect.
+Taller panels use more timber and usually need stronger, deeper-set posts to stay upright in wind.
+Going above two metres can also require planning permission, which adds time, paperwork and cost before work even starts.
+Most garden boundaries stick to standard heights partly for this reason.

-You can, but national firms tend to quote above local fencers for the same job.
-Get three quotes and include a couple of established local trades so you can see what a fair price looks like before deciding.
+You can use either, but national firms tend to quote above local, established fencers for the same job because of higher overheads.
+Get three quotes and include at least one or two local trades so you can see what a fair price actually looks like before you decide.